escreven/liveimport/doc/userguide.rst

       #_%%liveimport
       from symcode import x, hermite_poly
-      from symcode import x, lagrange_poly
-      from symcode import lagrange_poly as lp
-      from symcode import *
+      from symcode import x, lagrange_poly as lp from symcode import *
-      import symcode
-      import symcode as sc
+      import symcode as sc, simulator
+      from utils.latex_support import (QUAD,
+          REAL_NUMBERS as R)

 Normally, ``%%liveimport`` cells are additive and idempotent.
 Top-level import statements are registered by merging them with prior registrations.
 The